© Alexandra Kinga Fekete

 Tom Schilling & The Jazz Kids

-Tom Schilling has been carrying a mountain of song ideas around with him for years, but it was the shooting of the highly acclaimed low budget film "Oh Boy" that sparked the start of his musical career, during which he got to know and appreciate the musicians of the band "The Major Minors".
+Tom Schilling has been carrying a mountain of song ideas around with him for years, but it was the work on the highly acclaimed low budget film "Oh Boy" that sparked the start of his musical career, during which he got to know and appreciate the musicians of the band "The Major Minors".
 In 2017 they finally released their timeless, formidable debut album "Vilnius" under the name Tom Schilling & The Jazz Kids, which was created in collaboration with producer Moses Schneider (Beatsteaks, Tocotronic, Fehlfarben, Annenmaykantereit).

 An event of a.s.s. concerts.